 No member of the Executive Leadership Team or corporate officer should serve as a member of the board of a for-profit organization unless such membership has been approved by the CEO or by the Chair (in the case of membership by the CEO).
 No other executive should serve as a member of the board of a for-profit organization unless such membership has been approved by that executive's manager.
-No executive should serve as a member of the board of a for-profit organization if an executive officer of that organization serves on the Company's board.
+No executive should serve as a member of the board of a for-profit organization serve as a member of the board of a for-profit organization serve as a member of the board of a for-profit organization serve as a member of the board of a for-profit organization serve as a member of the board of a for-profit organization serves on the Company's board.